-When towing with the front wheels on the ground: Turn the ignition key to the "OFF" position and move the transmission shift lever to the N (neutral) position.
-On automatic transmission models to move the selector lever to the N (neutral) position, turn the ignition key to the "ACC" position.
-After moving the selector lever to the N (neutral) position.
-Turn the ignition key to the "OFF" position and secure the steering wheel in a straightahead position with a rope or similar device.
-This will result in damage to the steering lock mechanism.

-When towing manual transmission models with the rear wheels on the ground:

-Always release the parking brake and move the transmission shift lever to the N (neutral) position.
+- When towing with the front wheels on the ground: On manual transmission models to move the shift lever to the N (neutral) position, turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device. - On automatic transmission models to move the selector lever to N (neutral) position, turn the ignition key to the ACC position.
+After moving the selector lever to the N (neutral) position, turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device. - Never place the ignition key in the LOCK position.
+This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground or four wheels on the ground: Always release the parking brake and move the transmission shift lever to the N (neutral) position.

 Observe the following restricted towing speeds and distances.
+Manual transmission models:

-Speed: Below 60 MPH (95 km/h) Distance: Less than 500 miles (800 km)
+- Speed: Below 95 km/h (60 MPH) - Distance: Less than 800 km (500 miles)